RapTho/telegramBot/README.md

 ## Final words
 The Node-RED server in this example is hosted on the IBM cloud but it can just as well run on any local device such as a Raspberry Pi or other servers/desktops/laptops as long as they have internet access.
 Check the [instructions](https://nodered.org/docs/getting-started/installation).
-The other subfolders of this repository will explain each skill seperately.